So you know how that feels when your golden retriever FINALLY finds “the” spot to crash on YOUR cream linen sofa? Yeah. Mine too.

 #4: The Rattan Pet Sofa That Makes Your Living Room Look Like a Pinterest Board

 Your golden retriever has claimed the couch again.
-You’ve got drool on the armrest, fur in the cushion seams, and guests coming over in an hour.
+You’ve got drool on the armrest, fur in the cushion seams, and guests are coming over in an hour.

 📸 Photo credit: Instagram @eyely.home